Letlhogonolo-Kgatshe/Financial-Website/README.md

-FinLit - Financial Literacy Website
+SAFE - south african financial education Website Overview
-Overview
-FinLit is a financial literacy website designed to empower beginners and intermediate learners with accessible, practical knowledge on topics like budgeting, saving, investing, debt management, financial goals, and taxes.
+SAFE is a south african financial education website designed to empower beginners and intermediate learners with accessible, practical knowledge on topics like budgeting, saving, investing, debt management, financial goals, and taxes.
 The platform aims to make financial education as common as everyday conversation, offering curated resources, a community forum, and interactive tools like quizzes to enhance learning.
 The website features a modern, user-friendly design with a focus on accessibility and engagement.
-Disclaimer: None of the information provided on FinLit constitutes financial advice.
+Disclaimer: None of the information provided on SAFE constitutes financial advice.
 For personalized financial advice, consult a professional registered and certified with the Financial Sector Conduct Authority (FSCA).
 This is financial information only.
 Features

 Home Page: Welcomes users with a clear mission statement and a call-to-action to explore resources or join the community.
-About Section: Outlines FinLit’s mission to normalize financial conversations and support novice investors.
+About Section: Outlines SAFE’s mission to normalize financial conversations and support novice investors.
 How to Start: Guides beginners with links to definitions, YouTube channels, and investment platforms like EasyEquities.
 Definitions Page: Provides simple explanations of financial terms (e.g., budgeting, saving) with examples, diagrams, and a true/false quiz to test understanding.
 YouTube Page: Curates South African and international YouTube channels (e.g., Financial Bunny, Nischa) and specific videos for deeper learning.